quanteda/quanteda/cran-comments.md

+# Resubmission

+We have done our best to address the UBSAN issues flagged in our recent submission (and showing on the current CRAN version).

-# Re-submission notes
+# Submission notes

-## Test environments
+Fixed:
+- Warnings and additional issues noted with 4.0.2.

-* local macOS 14.4.1, R 4.3.3
+* local macOS 14.4.1, R 4.4.1 and devtools::check_mac_release()
 * Windows release via devtools::check_win_release()
 * Windows devel via devtools::check_win_devel()
 * Windows oldrelease via devtools::check_win_oldrelease()